stevvseah/time-embedded-annealed-flow-transport/README.md

 # Time-Embedded Annealed Flow Transport

-This repository contains the implementation of Time-Embedded Annealed Flow Transport algorithms developed as part of my Honours Project in March 2024.
+This repository contains the implementation of Time-Embedded Annealed Flow Transport algorithms developed as part of my undergraduate Honours Project in March 2024.

 The code adapts and extends the [Annealed Flow Transport repository](https://github.com/google-deepmind/annealed_flow_transport) from Google DeepMind, introducing novel time-embedded variants of flow-based sampling algorithms for Bayesian inference.